Nedevski/py_kat_bulgaria/README.md

 # No fines/obligations:
 {"obligations":[],"hasNonHandedSlip":false}

-# One or more fines/obligations, which have not been served
+# One or more fines/obligations, which have not been served:
 {"obligations":[],"hasNonHandedSlip":true}

-# One or more fines/obligations, which *have* been served
+# One or more fines/obligations, which *have* been served:
 {
     "obligations": [
         {